SantiFP/Pixl-technical-assessment/README.md

 Event Management: Admins can manage events with attributes like title, description, date, price, and an optional image.

 Payment Integration: Regular users can make payments via Mercado Pago to participate in events.
-To complete the payment, you must log in with the provided Mercado Pago credentials for testing.
+To complete the payment, you must log in with the buyer credentials provided earlier (TESTUSER2036808165 and BtjEdO24KF).

 ## How to Test the Project

-To test the project:
+Access the application: Go to http://localhost:3000.

-Access the application: Go to http://localhost:3000 and create an account or log in.
+Register an account: Create an account and choose your role (Admin or Regular User) during the registration process.

-Choose the role: During login, you can choose your role (Admin or Regular User).
+Log in: Once registered, log in with your credentials.

-Log in as Admin: If you select the Admin role, you will be able to manage events.
+If you choose the Admin role, you will be able to manage events.

-Participate in an event: Users can make a payment to participate in events by integrating with Mercado Pago.
+Participate in an event: Regular users can make a payment to participate in events by integrating with Mercado Pago.
 To complete the payment, use the buyer credentials provided earlier (TESTUSER2036808165 and BtjEdO24KF).

 Authors
 Santiago Fuentes - Developer